 In the event the 5V analog voltage references are disconnected, the application must be setup in such a way the application goes into a safe failure mode.
-This is particularly true of the state of charge and amperage outputs since a disconnected wire could result in the application believing that the state of charge has dropped to an undefined floating value (if no pulldown is used) or 0% and the amperage has gone to the maximum value (or an undefined value if no pulldown is present).
+This is particularly true of the state of charge and amperage outputs since a disconnected wire could result in the application believing that the state of charge has dropped to 0% and the amperage dropped to the maximum value.